MKand/movie-guru/README.md

     - Create a new JSON key.
     - Download the key and store it as **.key.json** in the root of this repo (make sure you use the filename exactly).

-1. Run the javascript indexer so it can add movies data into the database.
+1. [OPTIONAL] Run the javascript indexer so it can add movies data into the database.
+The database comes pre-populated with the required data, but you can choose to re-add the data.
 The execution of this intentionally slowed down to stay below the rate-limits.

     ```sh
     docker compose -f docker-compose-indexer.yaml up --build -d